 For more information about ChristCare Small Group Ministry or to seek out a group to join, contact Pastor Ryan.

 You can also learn about ChristCare groups from these leaders who are currently leading groups:

 - Wendy Messer

 ChristCare Leaders take part in 40 hours of training in sixteen modules covering every aspect of small group life in preparation for their ministry of leading a ChristCare group.
 And then while leading a group, ChristCare Leaders gather monthly for a SEA Group (Support, Encouragement, Accountability) meeting with their peers that serves to undergird and strengthen their ministry.

 The spiritual gifts that may be particularly helpful for a ChristCare Leader are: Proclamation, Teaching the Faith, Encouragement, Generosity, Nurturing Leadership, Mercy, Wisdom, Knowing, Faith, Helping, Visionary and Managing Leadership, Evangelism, or Shepherding.
 However, having these gifts does not guarantee satisfaction serving as a ChristCare Leader – and by the same token, lacking these gifts does not exclude you from ChristCare leadership.
-If you are interesting in exploring serving as a ChristCare Leader, contact Pastor Mitch.
+If you are interesting in exploring serving as a ChristCare Leader, contact Pastor Ryan.